U.S. airlines stand by 737 MAX as some customers, nations reject it

 “(...) we continue to believe the planes will be found to be safe and the impact on Boeing’s long term operations, backlog, book of business and order flow will prove to be limited,” said Jim Corridore, an analyst at investment research firm CFRA who kept his “strong buy” opinion on Boeing.

-Reporting by Tracy Rucinski; additional reporting by Angela Moon in New York; Editing by Bernadette Baum and Jonathan Oatis
+Reporting by Tracy Rucinski; additional reporting by Angela Moon in New York, David Shepardson in Washington and Rama Venkat in Bengaluru; Editing by Bernadette Baum, Jonathan Oatis and Cynthia Osterman